READ089 Fast Track Reading (Experimental)

 - Author's Purpose/Rhetorical Strategies

 - track progress by monitoring their learning path;

 - complete online assessments;

 - conference with the instructor throughout the semester to review their progress in the online reading program; and

 - take the Accuplacer reading placement test.

-Reference, Resource, or Learning Materials to be used by Students:Students use College online learning modules, websites, and teacher assigned reading packets.
+Reference, Resource, or Learning Materials to be used by Student:Students use College online learning modules, websites, and teacher-assigned reading packets.